This article was updated by Digital Trends senior writer Andy Boxall on 5/5/2020.

 The 3,100mAh battery will get you through an average day, but it may need a top-up if you’re planning to be out at night.
 Sadly wired charging isn’t very fast, but you can wirelessly charge at the same speed.
 Ultimately, you get most of what makes Samsung’s Galaxy flagships special at a knockdown price with the S10e.

 While the design is dated, this svelte smartphone will feel like a comfortable old pair of pajamas for long-time iPhone users.
-There’s a 4.7-inch screen, zippy performance to match the iPhone X, and a good 12-megapixel main camera.
+There’s a 4.7-inch screen, the latest A13 Bionic chipset, and a good 12-megapixel main camera.
 You’ll also find Touch ID and the latest version of iOS on board.
-The small battery is just enough to see you through a busy day and there’s support for fast wired charging and wireless charging, though you will need to buy an extra kit to take advantage.
+The small battery is just enough to see you through a day and there’s support for fast wired charging and wireless charging, though you will need to buy an extra kit to take advantage.
 As phones keep getting bigger, this form factor has all but disappeared, so if you crave something small and you prefer an iPhone, this is the one to get.

 Research and buying tips